Darioliu28/ada-2025-project-djnpsgroup2025/README.md

 1.  **Subreddit-to-Topic Mapping:** How accurately can we map subreddit names to real-world entities (countries) and topics (politics, sports) using keyword, fuzzy matching, and rule-based heuristics?
 2.  **Embedding-based Clustering:** Can we identify "natural" community clusters from subreddit embeddings using unsupervised methods (K-Means, t-SNE)?
 How well do these align with our manual country or topic labels?
 3.  **Community Network Analysis:** What is the macro-structure of the Reddit interaction network aggregated by country or topic?
 Can we identify factions or one-to-one relationships (e.g., between countries) by analyzing the hyperlink graph?
+4.  **Mirroring Analysis:**  To what extent do reciprocal online interactions exhibit stylistic mirroring, and how does this level of similarity compare to a random baseline?
-4.  **Political Landscape Analysis:** How do national communities interact with subreddits of different political ideologies?
+5.  **Political Landscape Analysis:** How do national communities interact with subreddits of different political ideologies?
 Can we quantify and visualize political "echo chambers" or "bridges" through sentiment and link analysis?
-5.  **Thematic Interaction (Case Study):** What are the dominant sports-related topics for different national communities, and what does this reveal about cross-cultural engagement?
+6.  **Thematic Interaction (Case Study):** What are the dominant sports-related topics for different national communities, and what does this reveal about cross-cultural engagement?

 **Further Questions:**
 * Are there "broker" subreddits (high centrality) bridging disconnected national or political communities?
 * Do linguistic features (LIWC) and sentiment differ in posts linking *within* (country-to-country) versus *between* communities (country-to-politics)?
-* Can 2014-2016 geopolitical relationships be seen in national subreddit interaction patterns?
+* Can 2014-2016 economic relationships be seen in national subreddit interaction patterns?

 ## Data Setup